GJcmp-Prog/Gabriel-J-Fields-Website/Index.md

 <center>
   <p2 class="p2">
-    <p2 class="txt3"><strong>H</strong></p2>ello and welcome to my personal website!
+    <p2 class="txt3" style="text-indent: 25px;"><strong>H</strong></p2>ello and welcome to my personal website!
 Please feel free to have a look around to get a better idea of who I am on a personal
     and profressional level. <br />I hope you enjoy your visit.
   </p2>
 </center> </br>